raystack/frontier/docs/docs/tour/add-to-group.md

 # Adding to a group

 In this part we'll learn to add `members` and `managers` to a group.
 For this, we'll be using relations API.
-Also, we have added two new users to shield `john.doe@raystack.org` and `doe.john@raystack.org`.
+Also, we have added two new users to frontier `john.doe@raystack.org` and `doe.john@raystack.org`.

 ## Add a Member to a Group